kolov/doorman/README.md

 ### User tracking

 Your web site may want to offer services to not authenticated users.
-A user may visit the site a few times and find the resources he left by his last visit.
+As a user returns to the site, he will find the resources he left by his previous visit.
 If the user decides to authenticate at some stage, he keeps his identity, enriching it with some attributes like name, email etc.

-`Doorman` offers `AuthMiddleware` to track users.
+`Doorman` offers `AuthMiddleware` to track users with a cookie.
 It builds `AuthedRequest`, giving the application access to the user identity.
 Non-logged users have identities too.

-Note: There is also a weaker version of the middleware: `userTrackingMiddleware`.
+There is also a weaker version of the middleware: `UserTrackingMiddleware`.
 The user is tracked with a cookie, but the endpoint that does not need a user information gets a `Request`, not an `AuthedRequest`.
 It is useful when tools outside of the application need user tracking cookie.